 How nonprofits explain their work to the world.

-Hello Impact examines how nonprofit organizations make their work visible and understandable to the public through digital experiences.
+Hello Impact examines how nonprofits make their work visible and understandable through digital experiences.

 What does this organization actually do?